trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. note:: while Mount Tray will allow you to physically remove a USB device without unmounting it first, it is recommended to always "Eject" the drive first.

-When you first insert an optical media, such as a music CD or DVD video, a message will indicate that an optical disk is available and the  application will open so that you can play the contents of the disk.
+When you first insert an optical media, such as a music CD or DVD video, a message will indicate that an optical disk is available and the
+`SMPlayer <http://smplayer.sourceforge.net/>`_ application will open so that you can play the contents of the disk.
+If you close the player, you can click the "Play" button shown in figure 8.12a to restart it.

 The following options are available in the "More Options" menu:

-* **Open Media Directory:** click this if the default file manager does not automatically open.
-If the desktop does not provide a default file manager, Mount
+* **Open Media Directory:** this will only appear if a filesystem has been mounted and can be used to open the default file manager if it does not automatically open.
-  Tray will provide an "open with" dialogue so that you can select the utility to use to browse the contents of the USB device.
+  If the desktop does not provide a default file manager, Mount Tray will provide an "open with" dialogue so that you can select the utility to use to browse the contents of the USB device.

-* **View Disk Usage:** in the example shown in Figure 8.12b, a UFS formatted USB device is mounted at :file:`/usr/home/dru/Media/STECH-1d`.
+* **View Disk Usage:** in the example shown in Figure 8.12b, a UFS-formatted USB device is mounted at :file:`/Media/STECH-1d`.
 The amount of disk space used by the system hard drive and the USB drive is shown in both GB and as a percentage of available disk space.
 The Mount Tray will turn yellow if disk space is over 70% and red if disk space is over 90%.
 If the internal disk drives are partitioned with any other filesystems, these will also appear in
   Mount Tray.